How to Protest Brett Kavanaugh’s Supreme Court Nomination This Weekend

 If you are willing to host an event, you can register here.
 As the website stresses, your potential event could be anything from a press conference to a petition delivery to a potluck.

-If you’re unable to physically attend an event, you can donate to the People’s Defense, the coalition of grassroots organizations behind the Unite for Justice event that are fighting to block Kavanaugh’s nomination.
+If you’re unable to physically attend the event, you can donate to the People’s Defense, the coalition of grassroots organizations behind the Unite for Justice event that are fighting to block Kavanaugh’s nomination.

-The website also has a gallery of social images that you can share on Facebook, Twitter, or Instagram, if you want to promote the event.
+The National Women’s Law Center is also putting on a number of related rallies and digital campaigns to occur the week leading up to the Unite for Justice protests.

 Are there any other ways I can protest Kavanaugh’s nomination?